simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 > Which file was the latest version again ... and where are the comments?

-Instead of sending around the next version it is therefore clearly better to keep the design in a central location - theee clouuudd
+Instead of sending around the next version of a screen design it is therefore clearly better to keep in a central, always updated location everybody can access - theee clouuudd

 ![Toy Story Meme of little Aliens saying 'the cloud'](https://res.cloudinary.com/simonvomeyser/image/upload/v1593016372/design-in-the-cloud/the-cloud.png)

-## What are (some of the) tools
+## What are (some) tools

 There are many awesome tools on the market by now.
 I can't do all of them the justice, but I want to give a quick overview about the options I know of: